 ATS units should conduct trials (both operational and technical) with adjacent ATS units with AIDC equipment to ensure they meet the operational and technical requirements stated in the agreed test procedure.
 During the technical test, it is recommended to verify as much AIDC messages as possible since it could reduce safety risk associated with system testing after system commissioning.
 Regarding trials for operational and technical, please find examples given in Appendix B and C respectively.

-7.3.4 Recommendations for AIDC Validation
+7.3.4 Recommendations for AIDC Validation (before commissioning)

-Engage both technical and operational experts in the process of AIDC implementation from initial stage;
+Engage both technical and operational experts in the process of AIDC implementation starting from initial stage;

 Define the objectives for trials in the test procedure;

-Use a direct link (or test link for trial) between two ATS units to conduct validation tests;
+Use an appropriate communication link between two ATS units to conduct validation tests;

-Conduct validation tests on test/development systems (i.e. Prior to conducting an actual trial with neighbouring ACCs for AIDC tests, a simulator testing for mimicking virtual ACC counterpart for AIDC messages exchange should be conducted);
+Conduct validation through technical tests on technical platforms including operational system (i.e. Prior to conducting an actual trial with neighbouring ACCs for AIDC tests, a simulator testing for mimicking virtual ACC counterpart for AIDC messages exchange should be conducted);

 Define operational requirements and specify scope of operational improvements (determine what AIDC messages set is required to be supported) at initial planning stage of the operational trial with agreed test procedure(bilateral agreement);